rafarodsa/rafarodsa.github.io/index.md

 Furthermore, I've also worked at the intersection of Natural Language and RL, investigating how to communicate prior knowledge to RL agents through languages.
 From this endeavor, RLang, a formal language for RL, was born.
 This language is unambiguous and designed precisely for RL.
 RLang allows to communicate partial task-specific knowledge to RL agents in order to avoid tabula rasa learning.
 The RLang framework, also, opens up many exciting research questions in RL algorithm design, natural language understanding and symbol grounding.  -->

-During my Ph.D. my research has spanned representation learning [[1](#preprint-acf),[2](#conf-absmdp)], reinforcement learning and hierarchical RL [[3](#conf-transfer)[4](#conf-skillgraphs)] .
+During my Ph.D. my research has spanned representation learning [[factoredreps](#preprint-acf),[absreps](#conf-absmdp)], reinforcement learning and hierarchical RL [[3](#conf-transfer),[skillgraphs](#conf-skillgraphs)] .
-Specifically, I have focused on developing principled approaches to state representation learning that include abstraction [[2](#conf-absmdp)] and structure discovery[[1](#preprint-acf)] directly from high-dimensional observations.
+Specifically, I have focused on developing principled approaches to state representation learning that include abstraction [[absreps](#conf-absmdp)] and structure discovery[[[factoredreps](#preprint-acf)] directly from high-dimensional observations.
 My research has leveraged advances in generative modeling, contrastive learning and energy-based modeling to implement practical algorithms to learn latent state representations.

-I've also worked at the intersection of Natural Language and RL [[5](#conf-rlang)], investigating how to communicate prior knowledge to RL agents through languages.
+I've also worked at the intersection of Natural Language and RL [[rlang](#conf-rlang)], investigating how to communicate prior knowledge to RL agents through languages.
 From this endeavor, RLang, a formal language for RL, was born.
 This language is unambiguous and designed precisely for RL.
 RLang allows to communicate partial task-specific knowledge to RL agents in order to avoid tabula rasa learning.
-The RLang framework has inspired further research in [natural language understanding and symbol grounding from an RL perspective](https://benjaminaspiegel.com/files/NL2RLang_RLC_2023_TAFM.pdf).
+The RLang framework has inspired further research in natural language understanding and symbol grounding from an RL perspective [[nl2rlang](https://benjaminaspiegel.com/files/NL2RLang_RLC_2023_TAFM.pdf)].

+Moreover, while interning at Amazon Alexa, I gained hands-on experience in using LLMs for semantic parsing in task-oriented dialogs by finetuning via SFT and RL/

 <!-- # Publications